What you will need to do to make your public sector website or mobile app meet new accessibility regulations

 - a way for users to tell you if any content does not meet the accessibility requirements, and to request information they are excluded from

-- a link to an enforcement procedure that people can use if they are dissatisfied with your response - the link to use will be confirmed
+- details of the official enforcement procedure that people can use if they are dissatisfied with your response - the link to use will be confirmed

 For apps, your statement must be provided whenever your app is available for download.
 For example, you could include it in its description in the Apple App Store or the Google Play Store.